jqqqqqqqqqq/systemd-ipset-service/README.md

-# systemd-ipset-service by Bro Hui
+# systemd-ipset-service by Bro Hui & jqqqqqqqqqq
-The missing ipset service configure file for CentOS/RHEL 7
+The missing ipset service configure file for Debian/Ubuntu

 ### How to use this
 ```